rucka/CommunityDays2016/README.md

 If something goes wrong, download your system node installer from the [node website](https://nodejs.org/en/download/).

 ## Slides
 The slide markup has been compatible with [Deckset app for OSX](http://www.decksetapp.com).
-If you need, you can give a try of the trial version available in the [website](http://www.decksetapp.com/try.html).
+If you need, you can give a try of the trial version available at the [website](http://www.decksetapp.com/try.html).

 The slides are also published on [slideshare](http://www.slideshare.net/rucka/nodejs-per-sviluppatori-net).